joeljorly/GRIP_Extra_Task_1/README.md

 Hi everyone,
 This is an extra task from the Web and Mobile Development domain.

-Task : Creation of a Basic Banking System

 Problem Statement:
 -Create a dynamic banking system website which provides options to either transfer or receive funds.